 The 7mm Magnum brings a very flat trajectory and the ability to consistently make longer range shots to the party.
 Most 7mm Magnum loads typically feature high velocities, excellent ballistic coefficients, and moderate bullet weights.
-All of these factors combine to make the cartridge an excellent big game caliber for hunting some of the most commonly pursued game in Africa, especially when it is necessary to take shots on medium sized game animals at ranges past 200 yards.
+All these factors combine to make the cartridge an excellent big game caliber for hunting some of the most hunted game in Africa.
+It's a great option for anyone planning on taking shots on medium sized game animals at ranges past 200 yards.
 Places that feature open terrain with little cover, such the Karoo region of South Africa or the Kalahari Desert of Namibia, allow the 7mm Magnum to shine in comparison to other big game cartridges.

 Barnes, Nosler, and Swift produce 160gr and 175gr 7mm TSX, Partition, and A-Frame loads.
-All of these bullets are excellent choices for hunting antelope on the plains of Africa.
-When using high quality bullets like them, the 7mm Magnum is suitable for hunting a wide range of game including springbok, impala, hartebeest, gemsbok, wildebeest, nyala, and kudu, among many others.
+All are excellent choices for hunting antelope on the plains of Africa.
+When using premium quality ammunition, the 7mm Magnum is suitable for hunting a wide range of game including springbok, impala, hartebeest, gemsbok, wildebeest, nyala, and kudu, among many others.
 The 7mm Magnum is also a great choice for hunting leopard (where legal), as they are vulnerable to properly placed high velocity bullets.
+Though it's possible to cleanly take very large species of plains game with the 7mm Magnum (and similar cartridges like the 280 Ackley Improved, many professional hunters consider it to be on the light side for hunting those critters.
+For hunters planning to down some larger, more dangerous critters, this may not be your best option.